notpresident35/awesome-learn-gamedev/README.md

 💠🟪 [The Evolution of Trust](https://ncase.me/trust/) - An interactive walkthrough of some game theory.
 Would probably be mandatory reading in a game design class.

-💠🟪 [Extra Credits: So You Want To Be a Game Designer](https://www.youtube.com/watch?v=zQvWMdWhFCc) | [All Extra Credits Episodes](https://www.youtube.com/watch?v=KG1ziCvLkJ0&list=PLB9B0CA00461BB187&index=534) - A channel on game design that was far ahead of its time.
+💠🟪 [Extra Credits: So You Want To Be a Game Designer](https://www.youtube.com/watch?v=zQvWMdWhFCc) - A channel on game design that was far ahead of its time.
 Their backlog is filled with invaluable advice, though their more recent content has a controversial reputation, and they've largely pivoted away from games into history and literature.
-Start with their career video(s), then dig into their backlog of game design videos if you would like.
+Start with their career video(s) - dig through their game design backlog if you would like, but stick to the older stuff.

 💠🟪 [The Platformer Toolkit](https://gmtk.itch.io/platformer-toolkit) - A playable video essay/game, giving an overview on platforming mechanics, game feel, and tuning by Mark Brown from GMTK.